streamr-dev/core-frontend/README.md

 Consolidated React application for Streamr, containing:

 * **Data Marketplace**, a storefront for the world’s data streams.
-It categorises, bundles, sorts and showcases all available data
+It categorises, bundles, sorts and showcases all publicly available data on the underlying Streamr Network.
-* **Editor**, a visual programming environment for creating processes (called Canvases) that run on the Engine.
+* **Editor**, a visual programming environment for creating Canvases: integrations, oracles, analytics, and other processes that run on the Streamr Engine.
-* **User Pages and User Profile,** a place for the user to view and edit their information.
+* **User Pages and User Profile,** a place for users to manage their Streamr resources such as Streams, Canvases, and Dashboards, as well as view and edit their user information.

 ## Running the app